farambis/StatCompare-Whiz/markdown/independent_nonparametric.md

 $$ \hat{OVL}_2 = \frac{\hat{OVL}}{\hat{\theta}} $$

-Grice and Barret(2014) argue that $OVL$ is to be preferred over $OVL_2$ in most contexts, because $OVL_2$ gives information about overlap and nonoverlap with respect to the joint distribution or combined area of the two distributions, which is unitutitive. $OVL$, on the other hand, indicates what percentage of the area a distribution shares with the other distribution which is easier to interpret.
+Grice and Barret(2014) argue that $OVL$ is to be preferred over $OVL_2$ in most contexts, because $OVL_2$ gives information about overlap and nonoverlap with respect to the joint distribution or combined area of the two distributions, which is unintuitive. $OVL$, on the other hand, indicates what percentage of the area a distribution shares with the other distribution which is easier to interpret.

 We could not identify a closed form formula for the confidence interval of this nonparametric effect size.
 Thus, a $1 - \alpha$ percentile bootstrap confidence interval is implemented exclusively.